NativeScript/docs/content/configuration/nativescript.md

 ### ios.SPMPackages

-::: tip Experimental
+::: tip

-SPM packages are available in `nativescript@8.5.0` or newer and are experimental.
+SPM packages are available in `nativescript@8.5.0` or newer.

 :::